annotation/text-fabric/docs/Api/Search.md

     Or you can pass a value of your choosing.

-    ??? info "gapRatio"
+    ??? info "yarnRatio"
-        Edge spinning is the process by which the search space is narrowed down by transferring constraints on one node via edges to constraints on another node.

-        That works best if there is a big difference in size between the candidate sets for both nodes involved.
-        Also, it works best if thec relation involved has a low spread, in that it a source node does not have too many targets or vice versa.

-        For example, the spread of the `equality` operator is just 1, but the spread of the `inequality` operator is almost infinite.

-        The `gapRatio` is the minimal factor between the sizes of the smallest and the biggest set of candidates of the nodes at both ends of the edge.
-        We divide it by the spread of the relation.
+        The `yarnRatio` is the minimal factor between the sizes of the smallest and the biggest set of candidates of the nodes at both ends of the edge.
+And that divided by the spread of the relation as estimated by a sample.

+        ???+ example "Example"
+            Suppose we set the yarnRatio to 1.5.
-        So, if our gapRatio is 1.5, and we have candidate sets of 1000 and 100 members, and the spread is 5, then 1000 / 100 / 5 = 2, which is higher than the
+            Then, if we have yarns of 100,000 and 10,000 members, with a relation between them with spread 5, then 100,000 / 10,000 / 5 = 2.
-        gapRatio, so the search engine decides that edge spinning is worth it.
+            This is higher than the yarnRatio of 1.5, so the search engine decides that edge spinning is worth it.

+            The reasoning is that the 10,000 nodes in the smallest yarn are expected to reach only 10,000 * 5 nodes in the other yarn by the relation, and so we can achieve a significant reduction.

-        If you have a very slow query, and you think that a bit more edge spinning helps, decrease the gapRatio towards 0.
+        If you have a very slow query, and you think that a bit more edge spinning helps, decrease the yarnRatio towards 0.

-        If you find that a lot of queries spend too much time in edge spinning, increase the gapRatio.
+        If you find that a lot of queries spend too much time in edge spinning, increase the yarnRatio.

     ??? info "tryLimitFrom, tryLimitTo"
         In order to determine the spreads of the relations, TF takes